 While it may seem risky to shop for dresses without being able to try them on, the internet is full of crazy discounts that are worth checking out.
-If you decide to go this route, make sure you’re ordering the dresses in a timely manner so that you can return or exchange them.
+If you decide to go this route, make sure you're ordering the dresses promptly so that you can return or exchange them.

 These tips will definitely come in handy when picking out bridesmaids' dresses.
 Selecting your bridesmaid's dresses shouldn't be stressful or difficult; it should be fun and exciting!
 We hope this blog created for you gives you more guidance and that your special day is filled with joy!

 Written by Brittney Casad, Lauren Hendricks, Brittany Schmidt, Amelia Armstrong, Amanda Breivogel and Caitlin Connell; Contributors: Jack Leduc and June Park